WakuWakuPadoru/WuWa_Simple_FPSUnlocker/README.md

   mouse
   clicks!
 - Input your own desired FPS cap.
 [60 - 240 FPS]
+- Program will notify you whenever there are updates available!
 - No additional installations or dependencies required (apart from Wuthering Waves).
 Just download and run the program!
 - Light-weight and simple.
 No modifications to the game files, just the settings file.